-With D'Arcy Wretzky-Brown's distinctive bass groove and an overall sound reminiscent of contemporaries such as Pearl Jam and Nirvana, it's no surprise that legendary grunge producer Butch Vig co-produced this single along with the rest of the Pumpkin's debut.
+With D'Arcy Wretzky-Brown's distinctive bass groove and an overall sound reminiscent of contemporaries such as Pearl Jam and Nirvana, it's no surprise that legendary grunge producer Butch Vig co-produced this single along with the rest of the band's debut album.

 "Bullet with Butterfly Wings" (Mellon Collie and the Infinite Sadness, 1995)

-While the lyrics like are undeniably weird as hell, the almost-poppy power chord progression of the chorus surely helped make "Bullet" one of the most recognized song from Pumpkins' discography.
+While the lyrics like are undeniably weird as hell, the almost-poppy power chord progression of the chorus surely helped make "Bullet" one of the most recognized songs from the Pumpkins' discography.

 "Disarm" (Siamese Dream, 1993)

 The addition of symphonic bell chimes and a string ensemble only add to the viscerally dark lyrics and tonality of "Disarm."
 It remains one of the band's biggest hits, often marking an occasion for fans to sing along at live shows.

 "Cherub Rock" (Siamese Dream, 1993)